tammergalal/katacoda-scenarios/canary-deploy-tracking/step3.md

 Now that you have taken down the bad deployment and ensured no users will encounter any errors, you can get a new image from the engineering team.
 So while your users are still experiencing a bit of lag in load times, at least they are not experiencing any outright errors.

 With the failure of version `1.1`, word of a new useable and tested image from the engineering team has been quickly handed down.
-Again, they have provided a new manifest you will still need to update the version number and name.
-If you do not update the version numbers and name, you will not receive proper data about this specific version you are about to deploy.
+Again, they have provided a new manifest, but you will still need to update the version number.
+If you do not update the version numbers, you will not receive proper data about this specific version you are about to deploy.
 Remember, Datadog Deployment tracking relies on the reserved  `version` tag, and if it is not properly updated you will not receive relevant data for this new deployment.

 1. First copy the new manifest into the `k8s-yaml-files` directory. `cp /root/new-manifests/advertisements_1_2.yaml /root/k8s-yaml-files/advertisements.yaml`{{execute}}